 CHAPTER 6.
-INTEGRATING MUNICIPAL SERVICE REVIEWS WITH OTHER LAFCO ACTIONS
+INTEGRATING MUNICIPAL SERVICE REVIEWS WITH OTHER LAFCO ACTIONS other LAFCO actions.

-This Chapter provides guidance on how to integrate municipal service reviews with other LAFCO actions.
 LAFCOs are not required to review a SOI at the same time that it performs a municipal service review.
 Some LAFCOs may find, however, that integrating municipal service reviews with other LAFCO business proves a better context in which to review the information and streamlines both the municipal service review and SOI processes.
 Appendix D provides a flow chart, which illustrates how an integrated municipal service review may be undertaken.